the-events-calendar/the-events-calendar/readme.txt

 = [4.6.24.1] 2018-10-08 =

 * Fix - Fixed an issue where a fatal error could be generated when trying to save a new Event Aggregator scheduled import [115339]
-* Fix - handle left-over Facebook scheduled imports and notices [114831]
+* Fix - Handle left-over Facebook scheduled imports and notices [114831]

 = [4.6.24] 2018-10-03 =